 For quick, even baking and the perfect crust on treats from brownies to hot cross buns, what you want is a nine- by 13-inch anodized aluminum baking pan.
 Anodization ensures the metal is nonreactive, which keeps recipes such as lemon bars and lasagna from taking on a wonky metallic flavor.

-My favorite brownie pan goes the extra mile with a removable bottom, making it easy to extract fragile desserts for slicing into bars.
+This Fat Daddio's anodized aluminum brownie/cheesecake pan goes the extra mile with a removable bottom, making it easy to extract fragile desserts for slicing into bars.
+(Read more about the benefits of this brownie pan here.)

 A Cast Iron Skillet

-Aside from its many savory uses, a 10-inch cast iron skillet is ideal for roasting cherries on the grill, baking up a batch of buttermilk biscuits, or making a classic pineapple upside-down cake.
-If you're new to cast iron, be sure to read up on how to season a cast iron pan, as well as how to clean and maintain cast iron cookware.
+Aside from its many savory uses, a 10-inch cast iron skillet is ideal for roasting cherries on the grill, baking up a batch of buttermilk biscuits, or even making an easy, fudgy chocolate cake or pineapple- and banana-infused hummingbird cake.
+(You can find plenty more cast iron skillet desserts in our roundup on that theme.)

 Extra-Deep Cake Pans